PanPraescribens/primitive-survival/README.md

  - Pan dirt for worms, higher soil fertility, better results (next version?)
  - Work on smoking rack (next version?)

+Version 2.5 updates

+ - fixed: Added a patch to re-enable the creation of small pelts.
+Didn't realize this got disabled recently.

 Version 2.4 updates

  - New: fish fillet functionality for better inventory management/cooking - new item, new recipe, added to soup/stew recipes